 Company Secretary, Internal and External Auditors may brief the Board on changes in the legislative, regulatory or industry framework which impact the Company.
 However, such briefings are not a substitute for the director trainings for seeking continuous knowledge of the changes in the market regulations.

 The Company Secretary is accountable to the Board through the Chairman of the Board and Committees on all governance matters.

 The Company Secretary is responsible for ensuring that Board procedures are followed, that the applicable rules and regulations for the conduct of the affairs of the Board are complied with and for all matters associated with the maintenance of the Board or otherwise required for its efficient operation.

 The Board members have unlimited access to the professional advice and services of the Company Secretary.

 INVESTOR RELATIONS AND SHAREHOLDER COMMUNICATION

-|(c)||press conference which is normally held after each Company’s AGM and/or Extraordinary General Meeting to provide the media an opportunity to receive an update from the Board on the proceedings at the meetings and to address any queries or areas of interest of the media; and|
+|ii.||The Board will provide the media an opportunity to receive an update from the Board on the proceedings at the meetings and to address any queries or areas of interest of the media through press conference after each Company’s AGM and/or Extraordinary General Meeting; and|

 RELATIONSHIP WITH OTHER STAKEHOLDERS

 The Company adopts comprehensive and documented policies and procedures with respect to occupational safety and health with the objective of providing a safe and healthy working environment for all employees.